 3) Digital signage makes the work of updating messages far quicker and easier.
 You might be using something as simple as a Microsoft Publisher template to create content for your screens or you might ask a content creation agency to create content for you.
 In both cases, there are less work and hence less costs (or none) involved.

-4) Signage monitors are energy efficient.
+4) LCD screens are energy efficient.
 You may argue that paper posters don’t consume anything once they’re printed and put up on your wall.
-Monitors, on the other hand, consume energy.
+Screens, on the other hand, consume energy.
 Yet, if you consider the fact that they can be used for several years (up to 10) and that they’re getting greener and less expensive by the year, you will soon realize that the screens are actually a good investment.
-Many of today’s available monitors are ENERGY STAR® certified and compromise nothing in terms of image quality.
+Many of today’s available screens are ENERGY STAR® certified and compromise nothing in terms of image quality.

 What does this mean for your sector?
 Whether you’re a non- profit organization or a business, digital signage isn’t meant to just inform your audience but to also help you reduce the costs of your communications on the long- term.
 Here’s how: